Maelstrom8/Mountain-Blade/README.md

 You need to own a legitimate copy of Mount & Blade II: Bannerlord through Steam (I do not support anything else), which also needs to be unmodified / clean.
 Delete the whole thing and or verify files if you run into any issues.

 This modlist only works for version v1.1.1 of Bannerlord.

-Do not update to any beta.
-Go to Properties > Beta and make sure none is selected.
-Also make sure the game only updates when you launch the game.
+- Luckily the "beta" is more like a hotfix and doesn't break my mods.
+Go to Properties > Beta and make sure it looks like [this](https://i.imgur.com/Sx5Z4K2.png)
+- Make sure Language is set to [English](https://i.imgur.com/2OKEBEl.png)
+- They really don't have any way to stop updates, so your best option is putting it so it [only updates when you launch it](https://i.imgur.com/T2h2pxF.png).
+Set that.
+- If the game updates, switch back to v1.1.1 (I'll likely ultilize stock game feature if it becomes available)

 ## System Requirements